 3. Interpret primary materials relevant to commercial law and apply the law to commercial problems to determine an arguable outcome;

-4. Identify legal principles and employ legal techniques to analyse competing considerations and resolve practical problems in the area of commercial law;
+4. Evaluate legal principles and employ legal techniques to analyse competing considerations and resolve practical problems in the area of commercial law;

-5. Draft basic contract terms that might be used in legal practice;
+5. Outline basic contract terms that might be used in legal practice;

 6. Structure and present a coherent and persuasive legal argument.